bpna/songfinder/README.md

 ### TODOS

 * ~~Handle Musixmatch API response status 404~~
+* Application crashes when searching for a word not in the top 5000 Musixmatch word list
 * Handle response status codes that are not 200 or 404
 * Allow a user-selected number of results per search
 * Show the number of occurrences of the search term for each search result